Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Arts, Entertainment, and Recreation

 Real Estate and Rental and Leasing

 Management of Companies and Enterprises

 That services industries received the most funding should come as no surprise — these were the hardest-hit by government shutdowns, and the SBA revised their loan amount formula to allow this industry to receive extra funding.

 But several other industries received a higher number of PPP loans — including construction and transportation.
 This is likely because the size of businesses in industries like food service are often smaller than, say, wholesale and transportation companies.

 The smaller businesses are eligible for lower loan amounts due to size — and compensation for wages is capped at the equivalent of a $100,000 annual salary per employee.
 Which means even very successful small businesses with well-paid employees top out at a lower amount than larger businesses.

 How racially diverse were PPP recipients?

 The diversity among PPP applicants is difficult to determine.
-Close to 90% of applicants chose not to disclose their ethnicity, despite the SBA giving them the option.
+About 71% of applicants chose not to disclose their ethnicity in 2021, despite the SBA giving them the option.